Schedule & Readings

-Field trips during Week Two include a visit to the Metropolitan Museum of Art, where participants will explore the museum’s extensive Islamic Wing through a curator-led tour, a day at the Schomburg Center for Research in Black Culture to learn about the intersections of black America and Islam, and an excursion to the Indo-Persian inspired Untermyer Gardens Conservancy.
+Field trips during Week Two include a visit to the Metropolitan Museum of Art, where participants will explore the museum’s extensive Islamic Wing through a curator-led tour, and walking tours of two Muslim communities in Harlem and in Bay Ridge.
+We will conclude the program with a closing dinner at the iconic Tanoreen Restaurant.

 - Preparatory materials: In preparation for the institute, participants are asked to review the Poetic Voices of the Muslim World web exhibit and PBS’s documentary Islam: Empire of Faith, the latter of which will be sent in a packet to accepted Summer Scholars.